Finding the healthiest oat milk for your metabolism

 What to do about it

-The goal is not to ban oat milk, but to make it work for your metabolism, hormones, and long-term health.
+The goal is not to ban oat milk, but to make it work for your metabolism, blood sugar, and long-term health.
 Here is a simple three-step plan.

 Myth vs Fact

-Fact: Enzymes can turn oat starch into sugar during processing.
-Even without table sugar added, a large glass of oat milk still counts toward your total carbohydrate and can raise blood sugar.
+Fact: Enzymes can turn oat starch into sugars during processing, and even with 0 g added sugar, a large glass of oat milk still counts toward your total carbohydrate and can raise blood sugar.

 When you shop, look for oat milk brands that are transparent about their ingredients and fortification.
 The best oat milk brands tend to have a short ingredient list that reads something like “water, oats, salt, vitamins and minerals” with little or no added sugar or oil.
 If a carton advertises “total oat milk goodness” yet lists several forms of sugar and multiple oils, it is not the nutrient profile most people have in mind when they ask for the healthiest oat milk.